StraightdDumbledore/Portofolio_Analytics_Hearten/README.md

 # Purposes
--
-Sure, here is the paraphrased version of the paragraph:

 The international online store has asked us to complete an analytical task that their predecessor started but failed to complete.
 The predecessor launched an A/B test but then quit their job to start a watermelon farm in Brazil.
 They left only the technical specifications and the test results for the experiment, which is named recommender_system_test.